storj/briskitall/test/e2e/README.md

     ETH[0x2fec25f4d138267e00b1b95fe9bd6c2691ae4d6ce334dbc2f1be9106cba3bcdf]: Confirmed ✅
     Token contract address: 0x9AB60992B6257c65A89D141f24d4ec7BE5241366

-Once again, for convenience, you can export the BRISKATALL_TOKEN_CONTRACT_ADDRESS variable with the contract address outputted by the deploy command.
-Alternatively you can pass it via the --token-contract-address flag to all commands that need it:
+Once again, for convenience, you can export the `BRISKATALL_TOKEN_CONTRACT_ADDRESS` variable with the contract address output by the deploy command.
+Alternatively you can pass it via the `--token-contract-address` flag to all commands that need it:

     $ export BRISKITALL_TOKEN_CONTRACT_ADDRESS=0x9AB60992B6257c65A89D141f24d4ec7BE5241366